N-acetyl cysteine (NAC)

 How safe is it?

 A review of safety issues was recently published (2009).
 Bottom line: oral acetylcysteine looks pretty safe when used in the doses studied for mood and compulsive behaviors.
-If you also use Viagra (sildenafil or one of its cousins), or coumadin, or nitroglycerin, then read your section on this link.
+If you also use Viagra (sildenafil or one of its cousins), or coumadin, or nitroglycerin, then read this link (important).

 Nothing is completely safe, of course.
 There are "rare" cases of severe allergic reactions with the oral approach used here, but no deaths (how rare? not clear, but looks extremely rare).
 However, it may affect blood coagulation.
 If you're taking it, make sure to tell your doctor, especially any surgeon or anesthesiologist heading in your direction.